Mec-iS/staticwebpage/posts/004_beyond_cosine_similarity.md

     }
 </style>

-# Taumode: Beyond Cosine Similarity
+# taumode: Beyond Geometric Similarity on the CVE dataset

 You can find `arrowspace` in the:
 * [Rust repository](https://github.com/Mec-iS/arrowspace-rs) ↪️ `cargo add arrowspace`